 Thanksgiving is right around the corner.
 Time goes by so fast.
 As fast as it goes I am excited for the holiday.
 Stuffing has always been part of our holiday tradition.
-What’s a turkey without stuffing, right?
-Here is my dairy free thanksgiving holiday stuffing recipe, which is also egg-free making it vegan.
-For our vegan friends this stuffing pairs really well with my butternut squash gratin or add to a roasted delicata squash.
-Sometimes I make a dairy-free stuffing (not meat-free) with fennel sausage, and apples.
-This year I decided on making a vegan stuffing to keep the saturated fat down.
-Also cutting some of the sugar in the desserts, as well.
-Trying to make it a bit healthier-ish meal.
+Here is my dairy free thanksgiving holiday stuffing recipe, that’s also egg-free, and meat free as a vegan option for the holiday.
+Sometimes I make a dairy-free stuffing (not meat-free) with fennel sausage and apples.
+This year I decided on making it a meat-free stuffing with a heavy emphasis on farmer’s market produce.
+Also, I’m cutting some of the sugar in the desserts this year, trying to make it more healthier-ish holiday meal.
 The holiday menu can really creep up with unnecessary fat and calories.
 If it tastes delicious without it then who needs it!
 I will be posting more Thanksgiving recipes this week.…enjoy!

 Note: Will need an oven-safe casserole dish